peske/lsp-srv/doc/generator.md

   package, so we're specifying it as `../lspgen`.
 - We want the output file to be named `server_gen.go` and reside in the same directory as this file (`server.go`), so we are specifying `-o server_gen.go`
+- The type we're using is `Server`, so we're specifying `-t Server`.
+This argument is optional, and it will default to `Server` if not specified.
 - We want the generator to search for the custom implementations in this directory (in `lsp` directory), that's why we're specifying `-u .`